danielbodnar/awesome-stars/README.md

 - [rjmacarthy/twinny](https://github.com/rjmacarthy/twinny) - The most no-nonsense locally hosted (or API hosted) AI code completion plugin for Visual Studio Code, like GitHub Copilot but 100% free and 100% private.
 - [lgrammel/modelfusion](https://github.com/lgrammel/modelfusion) - The TypeScript library for building AI applications.
 - [nidhaloff/igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows you to train, test, and use models without writing code
-- [RayVentura/ShortGPT](https://github.com/RayVentura/ShortGPT) - 🚀🎬 ShortGPT - Experimental AI framework for automated short/video content creation.
+- [RayVentura/ShortGPT](https://github.com/RayVentura/ShortGPT) - 🚀🎬 ShortGPT - Experimental AI framework for youtube shorts / tiktok channel automation
 - [alirezamika/autoscraper](https://github.com/alirezamika/autoscraper) - A Smart, Automatic, Fast and Lightweight Web Scraper for Python
 - [Zeeshanahmad4/chatgpt-knowledge-base-chatbot](https://github.com/Zeeshanahmad4/chatgpt-knowledge-base-chatbot) - An advanced chatbot that utilizes your own data to provide intelligent ChatGPT-style conversations using gpt-3.5-turbo and Ada for advanced embedding, as well as custom indexes and knowledgebase for a
 - [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫